JobV/tw_ios/README.md

 ### REST API

-The rest api uses restkit pod to consume and populate the twapi
+The rest api uses restkit pod to consume and populate the twapi.

-* Rest API Folder has two folders
+Rest API Folder has two folders.

-** Controller - Object related controllers (Location, User, etc.)
+* Controller - Object related controllers (Location, User, etc.)
-** Classes - Objects to which controllers map rest requests and responses
+* Classes - Objects to which controllers map rest requests and responses